-Among the populations nurses engage with will be an increasingly significant proportion of people who may develop diabetes, live with diabetes or present with an acute or chronic complication of diabetes.
-This unit examines the aetiology, pathogenesis and determinants of health that contribute to the increasing incidence of diabetes mellitus.
-The outcome of this unit is for nurses to demonstrate the application of the concepts discussed in this unit to their clinical area.
+Nurses in all sectors of health care will increasingly need to be proficient in taking care of people who develop Diabetes Mellitus (DM), live with DM or present with an acute or chronic complication of DM.
+The unit examines the pathogenesis and determinants of health that contribute to the contemporary worldwide increased incidence of DM.
+The outcome of this unit is for nurses to demonstrate an understanding of how the context of DM is pertinent to their nursing practice.

 |Unit name||Context of Diabetes Mellitus|

 - International students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

 Unit census dates currently displaying for 2022 are indicative and subject to change.
 Finalised census dates for 2022 will be available from the 1st October 2021.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).